 Yep, I'm just an amateur.
-I have made some money from my photography, but it has, and will always be an enjoyable hobby.
-Sure, I understand my way around a camera, and I have spent some money over the years so have some nice kit.
+I have made some money from my photography, but it has been, and will always be, an enjoyable hobby.
+Sure, I understand my way around a camera, and I have spent some money over the years, so I have some nice kit.

-However, this post is not about how you need to spends £££'s to capture the Northern Lights.
-It's about how I captured the Northern Lights on our Icelandic Road trip in 2018 and if lady luck is on your side, how you can maximise the experience.
+However, this post is not about how you need to spend £££'s to capture the Northern Lights.
+It's about how I caught the Northern Lights on our Icelandic Road trip in 2018, and if lady luck is on your side, how you can maximise the experience.

 I'll also share something I learnt that will perhaps show you how to capture something not seen with the naked eye.

-I will say that experiencing the Northern Lights is a wonderful feeling especially if it's only something you'd normally see on the TV.
+Experiencing the Northern Lights is a wonderful feeling, especially if it's only something you'd typically see on TV.
 So, don't sacrifice the experience to get the perfect shot.
-Experience the moment, and hopefully with my help you'll also capture it.
+Experience the moment; hopefully, with my help, you'll also be able to capture it.

-As I said it needs to be dark to see the Northern Lights, however, you will want to find your ideal location to capture the experience, so you may want to go out whilst it's still light to find your ideal spot.
+As I said, it needs to be dark to see the Northern Lights.
+However, you will want to find your ideal location to capture the experience, so you may want to go out whilst it's still light to find your perfect spot.

 Now let me take you through each of the items.

-If it's raining or completely cloudy you're not gonna see the Northern Lights.
+If it's raining or completely cloudy, you're not going to see the Northern Lights.
 (And the prize for stating the obvious goes to …)

-So if you've checked https://en.vedur.is/weather/forecasts/areas/ and drilled into your area and you're outta luck then tuck into that good book and let's hope tomorrow's a better day.
+So if you've checked https://en.vedur.is/weather/forecasts/areas/ and drilled into your area and you're out of luck, then tuck into that good book and let's hope tomorrow's a better day.

-So this is the magic number and is provided by Iceland's Meteoric Service and ranges from 0-9.
+So this is the magic number provided by Iceland's Meteoric Service.